bps-github7/Class_Generator/documentation/inline_specification.md

 # Packaging-Inline-Syntax

-The inline spec can also be used to describe a packaging structure, and uses all the same tokens as a normal inline. just add the packaging decorator to distinguish:
+The inline spec can also be used to describe a packaging structure, and uses all the same tokens as a normal inline.
+Simply add the packaging decorator to distinguish:

 `<p:( package_name : module_name )>`